Somatic Coaching Vs. Somatic Therapy: Working With Trauma

 Working through trauma is part of the process, not an end goal

-This means that - through my trainings, mentorships, and experience - I have learned how to help people work with their trauma so that it doesn’t run them.
-Sometimes this takes the form of somatic openings or emotional release during bodywork.
-Other times it means helping clients find practices that help them move and speak from center, such that their past traumas are not what is driving them in the present day.
+This means that, while I am not a trauma specialist, I still support people in processing trauma.
+Sometimes this takes the form of somatic openings or large discharges of stored energy during bodywork sessions.
+Other times, it means helping clients find practices that help them move and speak from center, such that their past traumas are not what is driving them in the present day.
 As we learn to make contact with our past pain while staying connected to the present, the grip that trauma has on our lives begins to soften.

 Working through trauma is different than learning to live in your body